Gavin Sheets Player Props: White Sox vs. Yankees

-The Chicago White Sox and Gavin Sheets (.348 slugging percentage over his past 10 games, including one homer), take on starter Randy Vasquez and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.
+The Chicago White Sox, including Gavin Sheets (.174 batting average in his past 10 games), take on starting pitcher Luis Severino and the New York Yankees at Yankee Stadium, Thursday at 4:05 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Yankees.
+He had a one-hit performance in his previous game (1-for-3) against the Yankees.

 Gavin Sheets Game Info & Props vs. the Yankees